TheJacksonLaboratory/FunDataR/2_uni_bivariate/lesson4.md

   `y` value of the line from our fit at the observation's value of `x`.
 This `y` value is the 'fitted' or 'predicted' value for the new observation.

-For any model, the model is initially developed with a finite sample from a presumably much larger population.
-This sample used to initially fit, or 'train' the model can be referred to as a 'training set'.
+For any model, the model is initially developed based on a finite sample from a presumably much larger population of interest.
+This sample, used to initially fit, or 'train' the model is often referred to as a 'training set'.
 The methods we've shown for scrutinizing linear models has focused on looking at the residuals in the training set.
 Here we are looking for consistency with model assumptions that are necessary for making parametric inferences (via p-values and confidence intervals) about the model coefficients.
-However, just like a sample mean fits the sample better than it would another random sample from that population, we should expect that our training set will fit our linear model of the conditional mean better than another random sample from the same population.
-Therefore, any evaluation of our model that we do with the training set is expected to be somewhat overly optimistic of the quality of the fit to the entire population of interest.
-In order to get a fairer evaluation of the model, it is best to use another independent random sample from that population.
-This second sample can be referred to as the 'test set'.
+However, just like we expect a sample mean to fit the sample it was calculated from better than it would fit (in the sum-of-squared deviations sense) another random sample from that population, we should expect that our training set will fit our linear model of the conditional mean better than another random sample from the same population.
+Therefore, any evaluation of our model based on the training set is expected to be somewhat overly optimistic of the predictive performance of the model to expect on random observations from the population of interest.
+In order to get  a fairer evaluation of the model in this context, it is best to use another independent random sample from that population.
+You will often see this second sample referred to as a 'test set'.

 When evaluating a model, it is worth carefully thinking about the relationship of the samples used for training and testing with the population we wish